vincentarelbundock/marginaleffects/README.md

 Unfortunately, computing these quantities—along with associated standard errors—can be a tedious and error-prone task.
-This problem is compounded by the fact that modeling packages in and produce objects with varied structures, which hold different information.
+This problem is compounded by the fact that modeling packages in `R` and `Python` produce objects with varied structures, which hold different information.
 This means that end-users often have to write customized code to interpret the estimates obtained by fitting Linear, GLM, GAM, Bayesian, Mixed Effects, and other model types.
 This can lead to wasted effort, confusion, and mistakes, and it can hinder the implementation of best practices.

 ## Marginal Effects Zoo: The Book